Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Oct.
 15, 2024

-112: Stress - the major health issue for parents in our 'culture of comparison'.
+Stress - the major health issue for parents in our 'culture of comparison'. x

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Over the last decade, parents have been consistently more likely to report experiencing high levels of stress compared to other adults, according to a report issued by the US Surgeon General, Dr Vivek Murthy.
-According to the advisory, 'When stress is severe or prolonged, it can have a harmful effect on the mental health of parents and caregivers, which in turn also affects the well- being of the chil…
+Ask Rachel anything Over the last decade, parents have been consistently more likely to report experiencing high levels of stress compared to other adults, according to a report issued by the US Surgeon General, Dr Vivek Murthy.
+According to the advisory, 'When stress is severe or prolonged, it can have a harmful effect on the mental health of parents and caregivers, which in turn also affects the well- being of the children they raise.
+Children of parents with mental health conditions.…

 Listen to the Episode